Skip to main content

 Step-by-Step: Viewing and Configuring Custom Objects

-1. View object data in the Data tab
+1. View Object Data

 3. Click Objects to view all object records available to your organization.

-2. Explore objects and download CSVs
+2. Explore Objects and Download CSVs

 1. Review the table of objects and their fields.